 Mudhol Hounds aren’t big on shedding, nor do they have a drooling problem, which is why their grooming needs are minimal.
 Brushing their fur coat and clipping their nails once a week is all the maintenance they’d need.

 Due to the absence of a fat layer within their skin, the Mudhol Hounds prefer living in a climate that’s dry and warm.
 For this particular reason, you’ll need to be more mindful of their needs in the winters.
-Dog boots and coats are perfect for protecting them from freezing temperatures.
+Dog clothes like boots and coats are perfect for protecting them from freezing temperatures.

 Being intelligent, athletic, and independent, the Mudhol Hounds are perfect pets for pet parents who share these traits.
 This one-master breed might not be easy to bring up, but they return all those efforts in the form of love and loyalty that’s not easy to find, even among dogs.